robbiethesatnav/Library/README.md

     $ python setup.py develop

-Open Python.
+Open a Jupiter notebook.

     >>> import tennis

-Here is an example of how to obtain an outcome for a match between two male players, where the first output is the winner and the second is the length of time the match lasts:
+Here is an example of how to obtain an outcome for a match between two male players, where the first output is the winner and the second is the length of time the match lasts, in minutes:

     >>> tennis.m_match(tennis.nadal, tennis.federer)
     ('Roger Federer', 158)

-Similarly, here is an example of how to obtain an outcome for a match between two female players:

-    >>> tennis.f_match(tennis.halep, tennis.wozniacki)
-    ('Simona Halep', 83)

 ## Development